|

 of a building.
 And what's this?
 A cage?
 Yes, that's exactly what it

 was.
-Race meeped and cowered back as he realized that he was trapped, and
+Race meeped and cowered back as he realized that he was trapped,

 then noticed the band around his right paw.